cde-ev/template-renderer-v3/readme.md

 in the same section of the `default/config.ini`.

 **Don't change `default/config.ini`** to customize config options.
-Instead, create a `config.ini` in your custom directory and redefine the same option there with your custom value.
-This way, you can easily update the template rendering systems later, including changes to the default configuration file, without need to merge the changes manually.
+Instead, create a `config.ini` in your custom directory and redefine the same option there with a custom value.
+This way, you can easily update the template rendering system later, including changes to the default configuration file, without need to merge the changes manually.
 Additionally, you can apply version control (e.g. Git, SVN, Mercurial, …) to your custom directory to keep track of changes to your customization independently from the development of the template rendering system.